ibexa/documentation-user/docs/content_management/translate_content.md

 !!! tip

-    Rejecting a translation of a product does not unpublish it.
+    For content items, rejecting a translation does not prevent them from being published.
-    To unpublish a product translation you must delete it in the **Translations** tab.
+    The translation can be published regardless of its review status.

+    For products, rejecting a translation and then saving and closing the editing window publishes the translation despite its review status.

 #### Accept translation